Node.js Buffer Operations: Views, Copies, and Memory Ownership

 return { messageType, messageLength, flags, sessionIdView, payloadView };

-Use a view because the processing is temporary.
-If the sessionIdView or payloadView needs to be stored, copied across an ownership handoff, or kept after the source message should be releasable, copy it before storing.
-A parsing function can return views as a deliberate contract; the consumer then decides whether the data is short-lived enough to use directly or long-lived enough to copy.
+Use views when processing is temporary.
+If sessionIdView or payloadView needs to be stored, sent across a different ownership boundary, or kept after the source message should be releasable, copy it before storing.

 Platform Endianness and TypedArray Views